Umuzi-org/ACN-syllabus/content/projects/oop/person/_index.md

 ## Instructions for reviewer

-1. **Multiple interests, commas and spacing** - Make sure that the interests array attribute can take in multiple interests and they all get printed out separated with a comma and space, and the last interest should have an ``and`` before it also your class should contain and use all of the attributes above.
+1. **Multiple interests, commas and spacing** - Make sure that the interests array attribute can take in multiple interests and they all get printed out separated with a comma and space, and the last interest should have an `and` before it also your class should contain and use all of the attributes above.
 2. **Single interest or no interests** - Check if the class can work with single interests, and the string output should be different from the multiple interest output instead of `my interests are` it should be `my interest is`.
-Also, if there are no interests then the output should a string with the first 3 attributes name, age, and male `Hello, my name is Ryan, my gender is male and I am 30 years old.` and you could add something like `I have no interests`.
+Also, if there are no interests then the output should be a string with the first 3 attributes name, age, and male `Hello, my name is Ryan, my gender is male and I am 30 years old.` and you could add something like `I have no interests`.

 Mark this as Excellent if: